 We ask questions about how communities of microorganisms that normally live within us (human microbiome) are involved in the development and maintenance of health.
-We focus on the intestinal microbiota and use next generation sequencing and other technologies to learn about the function of the microbiota.
+We use next generation sequencing and other technologies to learn about the function of the microbiome at multiple body sites.

 Resistance gene carriage in children who are randomized to continue on cotrimoxazole prophylaxis or to stop cotrimoxazole prophylaxis (a sub-study of the ARROW Trial)